wsharp07/thesharptraveler.com/thesharptraveler.com/content/en/blog/2023/technology-update-communication/index.md

 A quick Google search showed many options for eSIM global carriers.
 I decided to give [Airalo](https://www.airalo.com/) a shot.
 Their service worked beautifully.
 I actually bought two eSIMs, one in the United States for the lapse of coverage when I transferred my number to Google Voice, and another to use across Europe.

 Installing the eSIMs was well documented and seamless.
 It took a few minutes for my cell data to kick in when I got off the plane in Spain, but once it did it has been working flawlessly.

+Airalo works by partnering with local carriers to use their network.
+In Spain that included Movistar, Orange, and vodafone.
+Your phone will typically select the best carrier automatically, but you can also explicitly choose one.

+The speed of the service is also impressive.
+As I write this I'm traveling around Barcelona and 99% of areas have 5G.
+Not so much Airalo to thank, but just the robust cellular infrastructure of Spain.

 I'm very impressed with how well Airalo has been working and how seamless the setup process was.